tinamayswinkels/sbe/_projects/new-project-1.md

 7. Thermal Comfort
 8. Ventilation

-The architect must take responsibility for the passive performance of the building.
+The architect must take responsibility for the passive performance of the building

+If